uofu-emb/rtos/labs/03.threads/README.md

 #### Semaphores and Mutexes
 Semaphores are often used as inter-context signalling mechanisms.
 There are many possible ways to use them - in our case we are using them as a way to create mutually exclusive (__mutex__) access around a shared state or resource.
 This is often simply called a __lock__.

 You'll often hear the terms mutex, lock, and semaphore used interchangeably.
-In FreeRTOS, a k_semaphore and a k_mutex are separate types with subtle difference in behavior.
-A FreeRTOS mutex is __reentrant__, which means a thread can take the mutex mutiple times (as long as it gives it the same number of times).
-It also manipulates priorities of the schedule.
-It should __not__ be used in an ISR.
+In FreeRTOS, semaphore and mutex are separate types with subtle difference in behavior.
+A FreeRTOS mutex is a semaphore that also manipulates priorities of the schedule.
 We'll use semaphores in this lab.

 Semaphores have a count, which represents the available resources.
 Semaphores have two operations, incrementing or decrementing the count.
-The operations are traditionally denoted as P and V, Dijkstra's earliest paper on the subject gives the Dutch terms __passering__ ("passing") as the meaning for P, and __vrijgave__ ("release") as the meaning for V.
+The operations are traditionally denoted as P and V; Dijkstra's earliest paper on the subject gives the Dutch terms __passering__ ("passing") as the meaning for P, and __vrijgave__ ("release") as the meaning for V.
 Alternate terms include down/up, wait/signal, acquire/release, and procur/vacate.
 In the FreeRTOS OS library the operation is **take** and **give**.

 When a process wants access to the resource(s), it attempts to __take__ the resource.
 If the count is zero, the process will need to wait until a resource is available.
 If the count is greater than zero, there are available resources, and the counter is decremented.
 When the process is finished with the resource, it __gives__ the resource back, decrementing the counter.